 The History of Online Sports Betting in Michigan

-Even though sports betting is illegal in Michigan, residents are already familiar with other forms of gambling.
-The early 1990s saw Michigan enter into a number of pacts with the state’s Indian tribes, leading to over a dozen tribal casinos in the state.
+The early 1990s saw Michigan enter several pacts with the state’s Native American tribes, leading to over twenty tribal casinos in the state ran by several tribes.

 Pari-mutuel betting has been legal in Michigan since 1993.
 Today the state has seven racetracks.
 Live poker is also popular in casinos throughout the state, with well over a hundred tables in play.
 Charitable gambling is legal.